Munich (district)

 Munich (Landkreis München) is a Landkreis (district) in Bavaria, Germany.
-It borders (from the north and clockwise) the districts of Dachau, Freising, Erding, Ebersberg, Rosenheim, Miesbach, Bad Tölz-Wolfratshausen, Starnberg, Fürstenfeldbruck, and almost encircles (except for the west and northwest sides) district-free city Munich itself, which is the district seat.
+It borders (from the north and clockwise) the districts of Dachau, Freising, Erding, Ebersberg, Rosenheim, Miesbach, Bad Tölz-Wolfratshausen, Starnberg, Fürstenfeldbruck, and almost encircles (except for the west and northwest sides) the district-free city of Munich itself, which is the district seat.

 History

 The history of the region is connected to the city of Munich.

 The district was established in 1852 and underwent several changes due to the ongoing incorporation of municipalities into the city of Munich.
 In 1972 the constant shrinking of the district was compensated by adding nine municipalities from the former district of Wolfratshausen.

 Geography

 The district is located in the east and the south of the city Munich, mostly covering the moraine plain around Munich.
 In the south of the district the foothills of the Alps start, which also contain the highest elevation of the district, two hills 703 m above sea level in the municipality Schäftlarn.
 The lowest elevation with 471 m is near Unterschleißheim in the north of the district.
 The main river is the Isar, which also flows through the city of Munich.